 You can use the RAM Roles for Service Accounts (RRSA) feature to enforce access control on different pods that are deployed in a Container Service for Kubernetes (ACK) cluster.
 This achieves fine-grained API permission control on pods and reduces security risks.
-This topic describes how to use RRSA.
+This topic describes how to use RRSA in ACK clusters.

 Background information

-Elastic container instances run on ECS instances.
-Elastic Compute Service (ECS) instance metadata contains information about ECS instances on Alibaba Cloud.
+Elastic container instances run on Elastic Compute Service (ECS) instances.
+ECS instance metadata contains information about ECS instances on Alibaba Cloud.
 You can log on to a running ECS instance and view its metadata, and then configure or manage the ECS instance based on the metadata.
 Applications deployed in an ACK cluster can use ECS instance metadata to obtain Security Token Service (STS) tokens that are used to assume different Resource Access Management (RAM) roles.
 This way, the applications can call the APIs of different cloud services.
-For more information, see Overview of ECS instance metadata.
+For more information, see Obtain instance metadata.

-- The application in the pod uses the obtained STS token to assume the specified RAM role and then calls the API of the relevant cloud service.
+The application in the pod uses the STS token to assume the specified RAM role and then calls the API of the relevant cloud service.

 Limits